By Chainika Thakar

 Hence, the mode does not make sense while observing closing price values.

+Hence, the mode does not make sense while observing closing price values.
+Coming to the significance of the mode, it is most helpful when you need to take out the repetitive stock price from the previous particular time period.
 This time period can be days, months and even years.
 Basically, the mode of the data will help you understand if the same stock price is expected to repeat in the future or not.
+Also, the mode is best utilised when you want to plot histograms and visualise the frequency distribution.

 Amazing!
 This brings you to the end of the Measures of Central Tendency.
-Second, in the list of Descriptive Statistics is Measure of Dispersion.
+Second, in the list of Descriptive Statistics is the Measure of Dispersion.
 Let us take a look at yet another interesting concept.

 Measure of Dispersion

+You will find the meaning of “Measure of Dispersion” right in its title since it displays how scattered the data is around the central point.
 It simply tells the variation of each data value from one another, which helps to give a representation of the distribution of the data.
 Also, it portrays the homogeneity and heterogeneity of the distribution of the observations.

-Measure of dispersion can be divided into:
+The measure of dispersion can be divided into:

 Now, let us understand the concept of each category.